huiguangwang/huiguangwang.github.io/_posts/2024-12-02-establish-my-website.md

   </p>

 <div style="text-align: justify;">
-  <p>If you have any questions, welcome to contact me without any hesitations at: whg0917@hnu.edu.cn
+  <p>If you have any questions, please contact me without any hesitations at: whg0917@hnu.edu.cn
   </p>
 </div>